mzelling/repliclust/README.md

 **repliclust** (pronounced *repli-clust*, from *repli*cate and *clust*er) is a Python package for generating synthetic data sets with clusters.

-The package is based on *data set archetypes*, high-level descriptions of whole classes of desired data sets.
+The package is based on *data set archetypes*, high-level geometric descriptions of whole classes of data sets.
 Our framework allows you to generate similar but distinct data sets, making benchmarks more informative and reproducible; **repliclust** builds upon SciPy and NumPy and is meant to complement scikit-learn.